 Protecting the privacy of children is especially important.
 This website is not designed for or directed to children under the age of 13.
 We do not collect personal information from any person we actually know is under the age of 13.
 Further, our website, products and services are not designed or structured to attract or target anyone under the age of 18.
 By providing information to Volt, you represent that you are 18 years of age or older.

-Volt complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Economic Area, Switzerland, or the United Kingdom to the United States (“Transfer Data”).
-Volt has certified that it adheres to the Privacy Shield principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
-If there is any conflict between the policies in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
-The Privacy Shield List is available at https://www.privacyshield.gov/list.
-Although Volt remains self-certified to the Privacy Shield, Volt no longer relies on the Privacy Shield as its data transfer mechanism.
-Please review this Policy for additional details regarding Volt’s participation in the Privacy Shield as well as additional information regarding transfers of personal information.
+Volt participates in and complies with the EU-US Data Privacy Framework, the UK Extension to the EU-U.S. DPF (collectively, the “EU-U.S. DPF”), and the Swiss-U.S. Data Privacy Framework (the “Swiss-U.S. DPF” and, collectively with the EU-U.S. DPF, the “DPF”) as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Economic Area, Switzerland, or the United Kingdom to the United States (“Transfer Data”).
+Volt has certified that it adheres to the EU-U.S. DPF Principles (the “EU-U.S. DPF Principles”) and Swiss-U.S. DPF Principles (the “Swiss-U.S. DPF Principles”, and, collectively with the EU-U.S. DPF Principles and as applicable, the “Principles”) of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
+Volt has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. DPF Principles with regard to the processing of Transfer Data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
+Volt has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. DPF Principles with regard to the processing of Transfer Data received from Switzerland in reliance on the Swiss-U.S. DPF.
+Volt commits to subject all Transfer Data to the Principles.
+If there is any conflict between the terms in this Policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles, the Principles shall govern with respect to Transfer Data.
+To learn more about the DPF program, and to view our certification, please visit https://www.dataprivacyframework.gov/s/.
+The DPF List is available at https://www.dataprivacyframework.gov/s/participant-search.
+Please review this Policy for additional details regarding Volt’s participation in the DPF as well as additional information regarding transfers of personal information.

-The Federal Trade Commission has jurisdiction over Volt’s compliance with the Privacy Shield.
+The Federal Trade Commission has jurisdiction over Volt’s compliance with the DPF.

-In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, Volt commits to resolve complaints about your privacy and our collection or use of your Transfer Data.
+In compliance with the Principles, Volt commits to resolve complaints about your privacy and our collection or use of your Transfer Data.
 Individuals in the European Economic Area, the United Kingdom, or Switzerland with inquiries or complaints regarding this Policy should first contact Volt at:

 Volt Active Data, Inc.